 Get your spouse involved!
 We never make each other Authorized users.
 Instead, we refer the other person to the card.
 In doing we get a referral bonus and the signup bonus twice!
-For example, the Chase Sapphire Preferred Credit Card has a standard bonus of 60,000 Ultimate Rewards when you sign up.
+For example, when you sign up, the Chase Sapphire Preferred Credit Card hass of 60,000 Ultimate Rewards a standard bonu.
 If I signup for the card and refer my husband, we’ll have 120,000 Ultimate Rewards, plus I’ll get 15,000 points for referring him!

 Quit using cash or debit cards!
 You want all the points you can get.
-Oftentimes, you will be trying to meet the minimum spend on one card.
-On the occasions, you aren’t, at least use the card that will get you some points for your purchases.
+You will often try to meet the minimum spend on one card.
+On the occasions you aren’t, at least use the card that will get you some points for your purchases.
 There are definitely some cards that will get you more points than other cards.
 For instance, my American Express Gold Card gives me 4 points per $1 spent on groceries or dining.
 I use that card in those instances.
-Even if you are only getting 1 or 2 points per $1 spent, it’s better than no points.
+Even if you only get 1 or 2 points per $1 spent, it’s better than no points.
 It really does all add up!
 Not sure which card to use?
 Check out the CardPointers app, it’ll tell you which card is the best to use for a certain purchase.

 Know that you can usually receive the bonus on each American Express Credit Card once.
-Occasionally, an Amex card comes out with no lifetime rule and that is a nice surprise.
+Occasionally, an Amex card comes out with no lifetime rule, which is a nice surprise.

-There are also some cards that you can cancel, wait 24 months and apply again and get the bonus again.
-I haven’t begun to run out of cards to apply for and I have earned over 5 million points with my husband and me.
-Just read the fine print to know what the eligibility requirements are if you’d like to sign up for a card you have had previously.
+There are also some cards that you can cancel, wait 24 months, apply for, and get the bonus.
+I haven’t begun to run out of cards to apply for, and I have earned over 5 million points with my husband and me.
+Just read the fine print to know the eligibility requirements if you want to sign up for a card you have had previously.
 The Travel Freely Card Genie is great because it will only recommend cards that you are eligible for.

 This is a huge travel hacking commandment: Use points for their maximum earning power!
 I could use 60,000 Chase Ultimate Rewards and get two $500 round-trip tickets domestically.
 I could also use 60,000 Chase Ultimate Rewards and get a $4,000 one-way business class seat in lay-flat seats.
 What is worth more to you?
-If you only plan to travel domestically, then it might be worth it for you to do the first scenario.
-For me, I’d rather use my points in the second scenario where my points are worth more money.
+If you only plan to travel domestically, then it might be worth doing the first scenario.
+I’d rather use my points in the second scenario, where my points are worth more money.

-If you see an offer for 100,000 Hilton Honors Points and another offer for 60,000 Chase Ultimate Rewards, your initial thought is the 100,000 Hilton points seem better.
-Actually, Hilton points are valued at around 0.5 cents each but the Ultimate Rewards are valued at 2 cents each.
-I can find a reason for both in my portfolio but, starting out, you might want to concentrate on those worth more.
+If you see an offer for 100,000 Hilton Honors Points and another for 60,000 Chase Ultimate Rewards, your initial thought is that the 100,000 Hilton points seem better.
+Actually, Hilton points are valued at around 0.5 cents each, but the Ultimate Rewards are valued at 2 cents each.
+I can find a reason for both in my portfolio, but, starting out, you might want to concentrate on those worth more.

 Getting points for all credit card spending is great.
-Remember that it is in the continual adding of bonus points that increase your total points for travel.
+Remember that the continual adding of bonus points increases your total points for travel.
 If I just get 2-4 points for $3,000 spent, I will have 6,000-12,000 points.
-If I am getting bonus points after meeting that $3,000 minimum spend, I will get those points PLUS the bonus!!
+If I get bonus points after meeting that $3,000 minimum spend, I will get those points PLUS the bonus!!
 That could mean 63,000 points!
 Don’t fall for the common travel hacker misconception that you just need to open one card and put all your spending on that one card.

 Another commandment in travel hacking is this: Do it again.
-I am continually trying to sign up for new cards, meet the minimum spend, collect my bonus points, plan travel, and do it again.
+I continually try to sign up for new cards, meet the minimum spend, collect my bonus points, plan travel, and do it again.